-We created a file and we deleted it as well but what about editing files?
+We created a file, and we deleted it as well, but what about editing files?
 How to add and remove data?
-Well as excited you are about those aspects, trust me when I say it, it’s a little too complex and easy to get overwhelmed if you are just starting out. we are doing the minimal ones here and as we progress with every week, stuff like editing files from the terminal to the posts.
+Well, as excited you are about those aspects, trust me when I say it, it’s a little too complicated and smooth to get overwhelmed if you are starting.
+We are doing the minimal ones here, and as we progress with every week, stuff like editing files from the terminal to the posts.
 Meanwhile, let’s move along.

 5. Finding help

-Alright! so we did a bunch of things on the terminal right, but what if you forgot what are the options to be used with a command or what a command does?
-Sure you can Google it but there’s a better way where you don’t even have to leave the terminal.
+Alright!
+So, we did a bunch of things on the terminal.
+What if you forgot what the options to be used with a command or what a command does?
+Sure, you can Google it, but there’s a better way where you don’t even have to leave the terminal.

-Linux has a command called man which stands for Manual Pages.
-It is used to retrieve documentation about a particular command.
-Basically, if you are unsure about a command, man it as follows.
+Linux has a command called man, which stands for Manual Pages.
+It is used to retrieve documentation about a particular command if you are unsure about a command, man it as follows.

-Replace the COMMAND_NAME field with the name of the actual command and a helpful documentation will be presented.
+Replace the COMMAND_NAME field with the name of the actual command, and helpful documentation will be presented.
 You can use the spacebar to scroll and to quit the man page press q.
-A sample usage is shown below.
+The sample usage is shown below.

-Alright, folks, this has been a long one, but I hope you grasped the basics fairly well.
-Now that you have a working Linux installation and a week’s worth of time to spare, make sure you play around with the commands I mentioned above.
-Don’t be afraid to screw up the Linux installation, you can always go back and re-install it if needed.
-Explore to your heart’s content and I will be back next week with Part 2 of this series where we build on top of the Linux basics we covered in this post.
+Alright, folks, this has been a long one, but I hope you grasped the basics reasonably well.
+Now that you have a working Linux installation and a week’s worth of time to make sure you play around with the commands I mentioned above.
+Don’t be afraid to screw up the Linux installation, and you can always go back and re-install it if needed.
+Explore to your heart’s content, and I will be back next week with Part 2 of this series, where we build on top of the Linux basics we covered in this post.